 A helicopter just increases the options -- skiing on dormant volcanoes and through perfectly spaced birch trees in powder so deep that a snorkel would come in handy.
 Niseko resort is big into night skiing.
 Or visitors can relax in an onsen (hot springs) and contemplate life, powder and sushi.

 9. New Zealand -- Southern Alps

 Southern Lakes Heli-Ski in New Zealand offers access to 3,200 square miles of skiing across 17 different mountain ranges, including the Clark Glacier.

 Why: For northern hemisphere dwellers seeking an endless winter, and southerners with a sense of adventure.

 Southern Lakes Heli-Ski operates out of Queenstown and Wanaka from July to September, with access to 3,200 square miles across 11 different mountain ranges, including the Clark Glacier.
 Most terrain lies between 3,937 and 8,480 feet, with a typical run from 1,968 to 3,280 feet vertical.

-Single-day trips are more the norm in New Zealand but there is something for everyone -- from four-run intro trips to the full luxury lodge experience, staying at the Minaret Station wilderness retreat.
+Single-day trips are more the norm in New Zealand but there is something for everyone -- from three-run intro trips to the full luxury lodge experience, staying at the Minaret Station Alpine Lodge wilderness retreat.
 Who: Southern Lakes Heli-Ski's four-run classic trip costs $760, with extra runs at $80.
 A three-day unlimited private package starts at $10,500.

 10. India -- Himachal Pradesh